So you’ve written your picture book. Now what?

 - Learn skills you can apply to any picture book.

 Congratulations!
-You have followed the rules, rhythms and guidelines to creating your own picture book manuscript.
+You have followed the rules, techniques and guidelines to creating your own picture book manuscript.
 So, it just needs pictures and you're done, right?

 Not so fast.

 The picture book publishing process is a long one, so it makes sense to ensure yours is the best it can be, before you introduce your story to the world.
 Is your manuscript ready to submit to publishers?
-This one-day masterclass will help you decide – for this story and all future ones.
+This masterclass will help you decide – for your current story and any you write in the future.

 Open only to graduates of the Australian Writers’ Centre course in Writing Picture Books, this masterclass will help remove the fog of this tricky transition from writing to selling your book.
 After all, you only have one shot at this, so it makes sense to get it right.